 Analysis will highlight crawl errors such as dud links, missing meta-tags and over complicated URLS, which can have a negative effect on a site.
 You may be quite shocked!

 When you analyse it is very clear which steps to take to move forward.

 As your site grows, and more content is written and moved, continue to analyse.
 Links change, pages are renamed, images deleted.
 To keep on top businesses should regularly analyse.

 MOZ Pro provides valuable information like page optimisation scores, key word rank and opportunities, search visibility scores, crawl errors, back-links and suggestions.
-All which will help your search engine optimization strategy.
+All which will help your search engine optimisation strategy.